-In today's competitive world a solid salon mission statement is essential if a salon is to be successful.
+In today's competitive world a solid salon mission statement and salon strategy is essential if a salon is to be successful.

 It shows potential clients what your salon is all about and what your values are.

 Good clear writing of your statement and saying the right things to attract clients and partners to your brand is essential.